 A program designed to build mailing lists to send unsolicited emails to by harvesting email addresses from websites, newsgroups, and even chat room conversations.

 Is a method of deceiving users with any sort of on-line messages, but usually email, into giving up important data.
 Spear phishing attacks are phishing attacks that are targeted at a particular user or group of users (e.g. employees of one company).
 The intended victim(s) will be asked to fill out data or lured into installing data gathering malware on his system.
 Learn more about phishing in our blog post, Phishing 101: Part 1.

-It is a kind of malware that is installed on the target’s computer with the intention of gathering and sending information to a third-party actor or organization that normally doesn’t have privileged access to such information.
-In earlier years, this term is also used for adware and cookies.
+Spyware is a type of malware that gathers information on a device and sends it to a third-party actor or organization that wouldn’t normally have access.
+In the past, this term was also used for adware and cookies.

 Is the science of hiding information.
 In cyber-security this usually comes down to hiding the malicious information behind seemingly harmless messages.
 Consider for example malvertising where the code is hidden in images.
 Or malware where the threat actors used Twitter as their C&C infrastructure.

 A type of attack that targets the weakest or most vulnerable element in a business’s or organization’s supply chain network.
 There are several ways this can be done: one, cybercriminals can continuously attack the system through hacking; another is by embedding malware into a manufacturer’s software.
 However this is done, the purpose of a supply chain attack is to gain access to sensitive data repositories and damage the company.

 Related blog post(s):